Kill Boksoon: Plot

 Min-kyu grows suspicious, but Bok-soon insists it was a failure, supported by her intern Young-ji.
 Soon after, Jae-young stabs a classmate, Chul-woo, with scissors.
 At school, Bok-soon learns everyone involved refuses to talk, leaving Jae-young at risk of expulsion.
 Later, Jae-young confesses to her mother that she is a lesbian.
 She reveals the stabbing was retaliation against Chul-woo, who had secretly filmed her and her girlfriend So-ra, then blackmailed them.
 When he mocked their relationship, Jae-young lashed out in anger.

 Amid these troubles, Young-ji visits Bok-soon after being fired.
 Bok-soon takes her to a friend's restaurant, where several fellow assassins, including her close colleague Hee-sung, arrive.
 It turns out Hee-sung had staged Bok-soon's failed mission to earn a promotion, manipulated by Min-kyu's sister Min-hee, who wants Bok-soon dead.
 The assassins turn on Bok-soon, but she kills them all in a brutal fight, sparing only Young-ji.
 Learning Hee-sung's betrayal was coerced, she ends his life herself and reports the cleanup.
 Furious, Min-kyu confronts her, forcing her to a new contract.
+After that, Min-kyu confront Young-ji and kills her.

 Later, Bok-soon kills Min-hee in revenge and faces Min-kyu in a final confrontation.
 They feign civility but soon clash violently.
 Bok-soon manipulates Min-kyu's emotions and kills him, not realizing that his office CCTV was streaming live to a tablet delivered to Jae-young.
 When Bok-soon rushes home in horror, expecting trauma, she instead finds her daughter calm and affectionate.
 In the epilogue, Bok-soon tends her plants as news reports that the corrupt prime minister candidate has been found dead in an apparent suicide.
 Meanwhile, Jae-young, dressed in red like her mother, visits her school one last time, leaving cryptic, threatening words to So-ra and Chul-woo before walking away with confidence.